Helle Tem Cover

 star_border

-This knife draws its inspiration from nessmuk’s knife, you can see the blade profile with its humped spine reminiscent of frontier and modern butcher knives but other than that general profile on closer inspection it doesn’t have a lot in common with nessmuks knife.
-The blade steel is very thick and features a Scandinavian grind instead of the flat grind that would almost certainly have features on Nessmuks knife as it was his dedicated to gutting, skinning and preparing game.
+This knife draws its inspiration from Nessmuk’s knife.
+You can see the blade profile with its humped spine reminiscent of frontier and modern butcher knives, but other than that general profile, on closer inspection, it doesn’t have much in common with Nessmuks knife.
+The blade steel is very thick and features a Scandinavian grind instead of the flat grind that would almost certainly have features on Nessmuk’s knife as it was his dedication to gutting, skinning, and preparing game.

-It does feature one of the best leather sheaths I have ever used, very robust, nicely tanned and very thick and sturdy.
-The blued steel is a nice touch and when combined with the natural micarta scales and unique shape gives this knife a certain ‘je ne sais quoi’ that I haven’t seen in many other knives.
+It does feature one of the best leather sheaths I have ever used: very robust, nicely tanned, and very thick and sturdy.
+The blued steel is a nice touch and, combined with the natural micarta scales and unique shape, gives this knife a certain ‘je ne sais quoi’ that I haven’t seen in many other knives.

 A modern take on two of Nessmuks